KenDompier/DreamDiary/README.md

     Kikiyama for the audio and favicon art

-    Nekocarpet for the mood art
+    nekocarpet for the mood art